mattdesl/gdx-swiper/README.md

 1.0, and the other edge a texcoord of -1.0.
 Then, in the fragment shader, we use abs() to ensure that the gradient goes from 0.0
 (outer edges) to 1.0 (center of line).

-The smoothing is calculated a little like this:
+The smoothing would be calculated a little like this:
 ```glsl
 //the mirrored gradient in the range 0.0 to 1.0
 float aa = 1.0 - abs(vTexCoord.y);